peteshobby/GameTemplate/README.md

 ## Attract Screen

 The attract screen is shown after the splash screen and in between games.
-It shows the instructions for playing the game.
+It shows the instructions for playing the game and waits for the player to start the game.

 ## The Game Loop

 The game loop:

-* Reads the player's input
 * Moves the tilemap
 * Updates the sprites
 * Updates the text overlay